markmoxon/elite-source-code-library/versions/demo/3-assembled-output/README.md

-# Assembled output for the BBC Micro Elite demonstration disc
+# Assembled output for the Acornsoft Elite Demonstration Disc

-This folder contains the output binaries from the build process for the BBC Micro Elite demonstration disc.
+This folder contains the output binaries from the build process for the Acornsoft Elite Demonstration Disc.

 It also contains [compile.txt](compile.txt), which contains the output from the assembly process.
 This is very useful when debugging the build process.